 2.1 High levels of private sector housing costs in the borough are increasingly unaffordable for many low-income households and alongside the financial pressures of welfare reform has meant that demand for social housing is high.
 Demand for social housing is managed through the Housing Register in line with our Allocation Scheme.
-It is recognised that once a family is housed that their circumstances can change throughout the period of their tenancy; the use of flexible tenancies allows us to ensure that our limited social housing stock remains allocated to those most in need through the opportunity to review circumstances at the end of the fixed term and decide whether a further flexible tenancy should be awarded, or support be given to help source alternative housing.
+It is recognised that the circumstances of a household can change throughout the period of their tenancy; the use of flexible tenancies allows us to ensure that our limited social housing stock is allocated to those most in need through the opportunity to review circumstances at the end of the fixed term and decide whether a further flexible tenancy should be awarded or support be given to help source alternative housing.